belgianGeek/Youtube-dlBatch/README.md

 You can contribute to this project by reporting a bug, by opening an [issue](https://github.com/belgianGeek/youtube-dlBatch/issues), or by working on your side and then suggest a [pull request](https://github.com/belgianGeek/youtube-dlBatch/pulls).

-# Any idea or question ?

-Don't hesitate to [email](mailto:maximevanderwegen@disroot.org?subject=Youtube-dlBatch) me, I'd be glad to discuss with you.

 # License

 All the content of this repo is placed under the [GNU-GPL](https://en.wikipedia.org/wiki/Licence_publique_g%C3%A9n%C3%A9rale_GNU) license.
 You can copy, modify or duplicate this code as your will.